 Applications

-The time each molecule of a reactant spends inside a chemical reactor is obviously an important determinant of the macroscopic conversion and selectivity to the desired product.
+The time each molecule of a reactant spends inside a chemical reactor is an important determinant of the macroscopic conversion and selectivity to the desired product.
 The occurrence of “dead zones” (regions of stagnant flow) often lead to poorer than expected selectivities even when the conversions are not much affected.
 This is one reason why RTD theory is so important in reactor design.4

 Tracers are also used by environmental and petroleum engineers to help characterize subsurface solid packing structure.
 In these applications, two wells are drilled some distance apart; a tracer is injected into one and recovered at the other.
-Because the earth’s subsurface is highly heterogeneous, the effluent profiles are typically nonsymmetrical, indicating the presence of preferential flow paths.
+Because the earth’s subsurface is highly heterogeneous, the effluent profiles (E-curves) are typically nonsymmetrical, indicating the presence of preferential flow paths.
 This information helps characterize the structure of the subsurface strata, which is important for modeling petroleum recovery and contaminant transport in groundwater.

 In environmental engineering, the use of partitioning tracers can be used to locate and quantify organic contaminants in subsurface strata.
 An inert tracer is injected to characterize the flowing (aqueous) phase between two wells.
 A partitioning tracer is then injected, partitioning preferentially into an organic contaminant phase if one exists.
-The tracer is light enough that it will eventually diffuse out of the organic phase once the pulse has passed.
+The tracer is light enough that it will eventually diffuse out of the organic phase .
 This behavior manifests itself as a time delay as compared to the inert tracer, and comparison of these two can be used to deduce the volume of stagnant organic phase present.

 Two-phase flows are also commonly found in power plants, in non-reactor, non-adsorber applications.
 An example is boiling heat transfer, with the steam created in a boiler.
 They are also found in all distillation columns, absorbers and strippers, although in vertical rather than horizontal configuration.